Meet our Team

 Patricia

-Patricia is a businesswoman, a facilitator and coach with her own consultancy.
-Patricia has been working with Elect Her as a facilitator for a number of years.
-She has worked with a broad range of clients from global corporations through to SMEs and start-ups.
-She coaches individuals on skills development particularly influencing and public speaking.
-She is a passionate advocate of gender balance in politics and the workplace and has worked and volunteered on numerous projects to support women on their political journey.
-Her book, She Said!, explores the challenges women specifically face speaking to be fully heard and the approaches and skills needed to overcome this.
+Patricia is a facilitator and coach with her own consultancy and has been a facilitator at Elect Her for a number of years.
+She has worked with a broad range of clients including global corporations, SMEs and start-ups.
+She coaches individuals on influencing and public speaking.
+She advocates for gender balance in politics and the workplace, having worked and volunteered extensively to support women on their political journey.
+Her book, She Said!, explores the challenges women face to be fully heard, and the approaches and skills to overcome this.
 She has been a political candidate and understands the processes and the pressures involved.